 Children whose parents jointly decide on maternal healthcare were less likely to be unimmunised.
 This emphasises the importance of family support in using health services, confirming what had been outlined by Andersen in his theoretical framework.
 The combination of both mother's autonomy and father's involvement in the decision-making process seemed to be essential.
 This suggests that interventions which educate and involve fathers might have the potential to increase immunisation coverage.
-The suggests that interventions which educate and involve fathers might have the potential to increase immunisation coverage.
+The support of the

 Although our findings were consistent with reports from other lower middle income countries, we found that several factors were not significant predictors of coverage in Indonesia.
 Despite reports from India, a child's sex did not affect coverage in Indonesia.
-This is consistent with studies from Nigeria undertaken by Antai14 and Adebiyi.
-50 It appears that gender could predict immunisation status only if the child is from a society where gender inequality is prevalent.50 We also found no correlation between a mother's age and her child's immunisation status.
-Previous studies have reported that the odds of a child being unimmunised is greater for both younger and older mothers, suggesting a U-shaped association.28 However, this association might be mitigated by patterns of other coexisting variables in our analysis, such as the child's birth order and the mother's level of education.
+This is consistent with studies from Nigeria undertaken by Antai and Adebiyi.
+50 It appears that gender could predict immunisation status only if the child is from a society where gender inequality is prevalent.
+We also found no correlation between a mother's age and her child's immunisation status.
+Previous studies have reported that the odds of a child being unimmunised is greater for both younger and older mothers, suggesting a U-shaped association.
+However, this association might be mitigated by patterns of other coexisting variables in our analysis, such as the child's birth order and the mother's level of education.